Ultimate Guide to Upper Eyelid Folds & Double Eyelids

 Although the topic is still controversial, many anthropologists believe that the distinctive traits of the Asiatic eye evolved due to a combination of sexual selection and continentality factors.
 As Asiatic peoples migrated into eastern Asian from the Stone Age onward, they experience drastic changes in temperatures, precipitation, humidity, exposure to sunlight, and other climatic variables.

-Traveling would have been difficult enough without having to deal with the extreme climate changes.
+Traveling would have been difficult enough without having to deal with extreme climate changes.
 While their bodies would have been largely covered, their eyes were likely not.
 The eyes had to endure the hotness and brightness of the sunshine beating down from the sky in the warm months, and then, reflecting up from the snow in the cold months.

-Some experts assert that the thicke fat pads common in Asiatic eyes developed due to exposure to extreme temperature changes.
+Some experts assert that the thick fat pads common in Asiatic eyes developed due to exposure to extreme temperature changes.
 The fat pad could be useful for keeping the brow warm during the winters and cool during the summers.

 Sexual selection is another likely cause for the evolution of the Asiatic eye.
 What is considered attractive today (a double eyelid fold) has not always been a beauty marker.
 Like other beauty trends, the concept of an ideal Asian eyelid has evolved over time.